infiniteopt/InfiniteOpt.jl/docs/src/guide/parameter.md

 julia> @infinite_parameter(model, t in [0, 10])
 t
 ```
-Now `t` is a Julia variable that stores a [`ParameterRef`](@ref) which points to
+Now `t` is a Julia variable that stores a [`GeneralVariableRef`](@ref) which
-where the time parameter is stored in `model`.
-It can now be used with infinite
+points to where the time parameter is stored in `model`.
+It can now be used with
-variables, measures, and constraints as described in the appropriate
+infinite variables, measures, and constraints as described in the appropriate
 sections.

 When the model is optimized, `t` will be transcribed (discretized) over its domain